halkyonio/operator/README.md

      app.openshift.io/java-app-jar: "fruit-backend-sb-0.0.1-SNAPSHOT.jar"
   ```

-  **Remark** : When the maven project does not contain multi modules, then replace the name of the folder / module with `.`
+  **Remark** : When the maven project does not contain multi modules, then replace the name of the folder / module with `.` using the annotation `app.openshift.io/git-dir`

 - Patch the component when it has been deployed to switch fromm `inner` to `outer`